 There are other benefits as well.
 A consistent approach to visual identity allows Lawrence to produce fewer alternative versions of materials.
 For example, it is more efficient to use one letterhead and envelope rather than one for each department and office on campus.
 It not only minimizes waste, it also saves time and money.

-The standards identified in this manual are to be considered the official visual elements used by the university that govern the development of communications in all mediums.
+The standards identified here are to be considered the official visual elements used by the university that govern the development of communications in all mediums.
 They have been registered and copyrighted to assure that no other individual or organization represents Lawrence without our permission.

-Although most official materials are designed and produced by the Office of Communications, staff and faculty may download logos and templates included in this manual for official university business.
+Although most official materials are designed and produced by the Office of Communications, staff and faculty may download logos and templates included here for official university business.
 No other visual elements, colors or typefaces should be used.
 For assistance with design, staff and faculty may contact the Office of Communications by using the online project initiation form.

 Note: The graphic standards manual is no longer available in PDF format.
 Instead, the graphic standards has been broken out into sections here on the website.
 Click on the appropriate link to view the standards related to each topic.

 The following section is currently being worked on and will be available in the near future.

 - Event Programs